xrd/BuildingToolsWithGithubBook/support/jekyll-parser/_posts/2000-08-28-the-hill-tribes-of-northern-thailand.md

 working paused for a moment as the farang (Westerners) made their way through the village to the tourist hut.
-*Walking through the village was a time

-arp back hundreds of years.
+Walking through the village was a time- warp back hundreds of years.
 Michael J.
 Fox had nothing on us.
 I can't even begin to explain the impression and pure amazement that we all felt...it